text that reads, crystals, rocks, minerals, gemstones

 The sole purpose of the Mohs scale of mineral hardness is to measure the scratch resistance of one mineral against another.
 While it's true that many soft minerals do not react well to water, the reason is not because of their hardness.

-Most inaccurate information published online comes about because of copying and republishing other people's work, but there are several other reasons as well.
+Most inaccurate information published online comes about because of copying and republishing someone else's work, but there are several other reasons as well:

 Many people don't take the time to verify the accuracy of information before republishing it, which means more of the original content is likely to be lost each time.